suterma/NxFilterColorizer/README.md

 1. Accept the installation.
 Ready.

 # Usage
-After installation, you can it on the [official demo setup of NxFilter](http://115.71.232.159/logging,request.jsp), or on your own NxFilter installation.
+After installation, you can use it on the [official demo setup of NxFilter](http://115.71.232.159/logging,request.jsp), or of course on your own NxFilter installation.
 If your installation runs on a subdomain with the term "nxfilter" in it, it will work out of the box, otherwise you need to adapt the include URL value to your needs.